 Any dependent who is currently attending Houghton College will be able to continue receiving ETAG benefits until they graduate or meet the maximum benefits allowed under the policy.
 Additionally, one additional semester of ETAG benefits for each year of service in excess of the two year waiting period will be granted.
 These extended benefits may be applied to a spouse or dependent child not yet of college age.
 Please note that ETAG benefits continuing beyond separation from Houghton are applicable only for attendance at Houghton College as we can not guarantee that other institutions participating in exchange programs will continue to grant benefits.
 Further, these extended benefits will be administered according to the ETAG policy in effect for employees at the time the dependent attends Houghton.
 Finally, as always, the dependent must qualify for admission according to normal Houghton admission standards.

 If an employee is terminated for cause or asked to resign for cause, the employee’s supervisor and/or the Human Resources Officer will communicate this to the employee in a private meeting.
 At this meeting the employee will be given a letter outlining the documentation that lead to the decision.
-The letter will also communicate the employee’s right to file an appeal under the grievance system within one week of termination.
-Further, the Human Resources Officer will notify the staff president of the termination and ask a member of the staff cabinet to follow-up with the employee to make sure the employee understands their right to appeal.
+The Human Resources Officer will also notify the staff president of the termination.

 Employees terminated for cause not involving a severe ethical or legal violation (as determined by the president) will receive either notice or severance.
 Notice is defined as the period of time an employee may continue to work until his/her job is eliminated.
 Severance is defined as immediate termination will full salary and benefits for a specified period of time.
 The college, not the employee, will decide whether the employee receives notice or severance benefits.
 In no instance will an employee receive both notice and severance.
 The time allowed for notice or severance is defined by length of employment as follows: